roukna/HelloWorld/Roukna.md

 **What is the largest network you managed to deal with:**

-The maximum number of actors against which we could run our Gossip protocol was 10000 nodes.
+The maximum number of actors against which we could run our Pastry protocol was 10000 nodes.

 ```
 roukna-~/roukna_folder/project3$ ./project3 10000 10